ElTupac/flow-weather-challenge/README.md

 ## Develop

-In this case, our project is based in Next.js, so a part of our frontend starts at server side.
+In this case, the project is based in Next.js, so a part of our frontend starts at server side.
 Next.js provides the folder `pages` where each file will be a route, and inside of it we can define also the logic to fetch/provide ar server side level.
 For developers, that has few experience with the framework, is a temptation to start coding the frontend itself inside of those files, but that just helps to confuse, since we could find backend logic and frontend code inside the same file.
 To avoid this, the files inside `pages` would only contain code that is meant to contribute to the logic, SEO, or tags that are meant to be in the `<head>`, and configurations that the page could have, like first data or Layout configuration.
 And as the frontend part of these files we will only export a `Wrapper` of the page.

 ## Wrappers